Britney Spears: 2019–2021: Conservatorship dispute, #FreeBritney, and abuse allegations

-2022–present: Third marriage, The Woman in Me, and retirement from singing
+2022–present: Third marriage, The Woman in Me, and retirement from the music industry

 In April 2022, she announced her pregnancy with Asghari's child, which ended in a miscarriage the following month.
 The couple married on June 9 at her home in Thousand Oaks, Los Angeles.
-None of Spears' immediate family (including her parents, sister, and brother) were invited; her two sons did not attend.
-Spears' ex-husband, Jason Alexander, attempted to crash the wedding by breaking into her home, armed with a knife, but was arrested.
+None of Spears's immediate family (including her parents, sister, and brother) were invited; her two sons did not attend.
+Spears's ex-husband, Jason Alexander, attempted to crash the wedding by breaking into her home, armed with a knife, but was arrested.
 A three-year restraining order was subsequently enacted.
 On August 26, Spears and English musician Elton John released the duet "Hold Me Closer", a remake of John's 1972 single "Tiny Dancer".
-It was Spears' first musical release since dissolving her conservatorship.
+It was Spears's first musical release since dissolving her conservatorship.
 "Hold Me Closer" debuted at number six on the US Billboard Hot 100, becoming her 14th top-ten single and her highest-charting song in the chart since "Scream & Shout" (2012).
 It debuted at number three on the UK Singles Chart, earning Spears her 24th top-ten.
-The song peaked at number 1 in Australia.

-Since her conservatorship's dissolution, Spears' personal life, social media presence, and overall well-being have been subject to renewed media interest and fan speculation, giving rise to conspiracy theories.
-On January 24, 2023, deputies from the Ventura County Sheriff's Office performed a welfare check at Spears' residence after receiving several calls from fans who were concerned after she deleted her Instagram account.
+Since her conservatorship's dissolution, Spears's personal life, social media presence, and overall well-being have been subject to renewed media interest and fan speculation, giving rise to conspiracy theories.
+On January 24, 2023, deputies from the Ventura County Sheriff's Office performed a welfare check at Spears's residence after receiving several calls from fans who were concerned after she deleted her Instagram account.
 A spokesperson for the Sheriff's Department stated that Spears "was safe and in no danger".
 Spears addressed the incident on her Twitter account, asking fans to respect her privacy.
 Spears and the rapper will.i.am released their single, "Mind Your Business", on July 21, 2023.
 On August 16, it was announced Spears and Asghari separated after 14 months of marriage.
 On May 1, 2024, they reached a divorce settlement.
 The following day, the judge signed off on the settlement and the couple were divorced on December 2, 2024.
 In September 2023, an additional welfare check was initiated when Spears posted an Instagram video of herself dancing with knives.
 Her security team assured the attending officer that there was no immediate threat to her safety, and the officer departed.
 Spears also clarified that the knives were not real.

 After signing a $15 million book deal in February 2022 in one of the largest deals ever made, she published a second memoir, The Woman in Me, in October 2023.
 It details her rise to fame, public media events, her conservatorship, and her newfound freedom.
 In the United States, it sold 1.1 million copies, while worldwide it sold 2.4 million copies in print sales during its first week of release.